-This vegetarian Savory Apple Pizza is gourmet pizza at its most delicious.
+This vegetarian Savory Apple Pizza with Gorgonzola Cheese is gourmet pizza at its most delicious.
 It’s made with sautéed apples over mozzarella and gorgonzola cheeses, and is topped with a fig jam sauce and pecans.

 This recipe has a story– a long, twisted tale of pizza goodness.
 It all started a few years back, when I was just out of college, and shockingly, shockingly, couldn’t find a well-paying job for my studio art degree.
 You’re all shocked too, right?